ncatlab/nlab-content/pages/19.md

 ### Presheaves

 Much of the power of category theory rests in the fact that it reflects on itself.
-For instance that [[functor]]s between two categories form themselves a category: the [[functor category]].
+For instance that [[functors]] between two categories form themselves a category: the [[functor category]].

 This leads to the notion of [[presheaf categories]] and [[sheaf toposes]].
 Much of category theory is [[topos theory]].